 Coursera offers easy ways to search, browse and enroll in courses.
 Its course levels range from beginners to expert levels and are usually available in multiple languages, oftentimes via multi-lingual subtitles in video lectures.

 Courses are typically offered on a cycle and you can see when the next offering of your chosen course is and watch it or enroll in it.
 You will also be able to assess what kinds of costs you may be looking at.
 The flexibility offered in the cost department is one of the major positives to the Coursera system of learning.
-For the most part you can enroll in a course for free and complete that course all for free.
-However, there is the option to acquire upon completion what they call a Course Certificate.
-This is basically a verified, shareable link to a certificate from the partner institution certifying that you are indeed who you say you are and that you actually did the work and passed the graded work as stipulated.
+For the most part you can enroll in a course for free and complete it without any cost.

 Like most MOOCs, Coursera provides a full outline of the upcoming courses, along with the estimated time commitment that you will need to invest to complete each course and the structure of the assessment for passing the course.

-I’ve found that from a structured and graded standpoint Udacity has the right approach here, where it uses actual human beings, but these humans are (1) not enrolled alongside you and (2) are paid.
+When it comes to grading, Udacity may have the right approach here, where those grading your work are (1) not enrolled alongside you and (2) are paid.

 Aims at offering courses that are of the highest standard and that will carry weight in the real world (think employability).